ryanblenis/MeshCentral-EventLog/readme.md

 ## Installation

  1. Download the latest source of this project and place it in your `./meshcentral-data/plugins/eventlog` folder.
- 2. Enable the plugin by adding `eventlog`to the list of allowed plugins under `settings`, e.g.
+ 2. Enable the plugin by adding `eventlog` to the list of allowed plugins under `settings`, e.g.

 >     "plugins": {
->          "enabled": true,
 >          "list": [
 >             "eventlog"
 >          ]